algorandfoundation/docs/docs/reference/node/artifacts.md

 In this example, the two specified relays are the only ones used.

-Another option is to create a file named phonebook.json in your data directory and add a list of relays similar to the following:
+Another option is to create a file named phonebook.json in your binary directory and add a list of relays similar to the following:

 ```
 { "Include": [